 In 2018, I lived in Berlin, by myself.
 Flu episodes were frequent, and as annoying as ever.
 When they started interfering with work, I visited an ENT doctor, who told me that my septum was far too gone to the left and needs surgery.
 Nasal drops won’t be a solution anymore.
 This surgery, called Septoplasty, is treated as an outpatient procedure, with a recovery time of one to two weeks.
+It’s diferent from what most people assume of with nose surgery, with London Rhinoplasty being all the rage at the moment.
 It was a lot of information for my Panadol Cold+Flu induced brain to process.
 I took all that information home, to make a decision.

 After some intense Googling, Mother India-convincing, N-discussing and mentally preparing myself, I decided to go for it.
 I was high on annoyance, which really works for me.
 Negative emotions are truly my best friend.
 They make me do things that rational-me would overthink to death, and still not do.

 But, there was a problem.
 I had decided to move back to Cologne, with a trip to London in between, and there just wasn’t enough time to get the procedure, recover and travel (ideally, no plane rides for four weeks post-surgery).
 So, it would have to be in Cologne.

 Unfortunately, annoyance that had fuelled me then had now dissipated, and the whole matter was pushed down to priority 597575.